Delhi Township, Ohio: History

-The area of modern-day Delhi Township was first settled by Americans in 1789, along with the founding of the village of South Bend.
-Delhi was then incorporated as a township in 1816.
+The area of modern-day Delhi Township was first settled by European Americans in 1789 with the founding of the village of South Bend.
+A year later, when Hamilton County was incorporated, the village loaned its name to South Bend township, which included the present-day location of Delhi Township.
+In 1809, South Bend Township was divided into Green and Miami townships.
+Delhi was later split from the southern portions of Green Township in 1816 as a result of a petition from residents.
+Upon incorporation, the township's name was originally spelled as "Delhigh", although the name morphed into "Delhi" sometime in the nineteenth century for unknown reasons.

-The name is pronounced "DEL-high", as opposed to how its namesake in India is pronounced "Dell-Hee".

 Sedam Springhouse

 The Sedam Springhouse, which may date back to the 1790s, is one of the oldest buildings in the township.
 Now known as the Delhi Springhouse, the structure stands on land near the stone house Colonel Cornelius Ryker Sedam built in 1796.
 The house no longer exists, but the springhouse has been restored.
 The structure protected a natural spring, which supplied water as late as 1937.
 The springhouse was also used to provide storage for perishable foods.

 Geography

 Located in the southwestern part of the county along the Ohio River, it has the following borders: